 Bonus: 20,000 ThankYou Points

 APR: Variable APR Between 17.24% – 27.24% After Intro 0% APR Period

 Intro APR: New cardholders can enjoy an introductory 0% APR on balance transfers for 15 months from date of first transfer and on purchases from date of account opening.
 Afterwards, any balances will carry a variable APR based on creditworthiness.
 Note that there is an intro balance transfer fee of 3% of each transfer (minimum $5) completed within the first four months of account opening.
 After that, the balance transfer fee is 5% of each transfer ($5 minimum).

-Rewards Rate: The card offers 5X ThankYou Points per dollar spent on air travel and hotels up to $6,000 in the first 12 months (and then the point-to-dollar ratio becomes 1:1 thereafter).
+Rewards Rate: The card offers 5X ThankYou Points per dollar spent at restaurants up to $6,000 in the first 12 months (and then the point-to-dollar ratio becomes 1:1 thereafter).
 Additionally, earn 2X ThankYou Points per dollar spent at grocery stores and gas stations for the first $6,000 per year (after that, the point-to-dollar ratio is 1:1).
 Otherwise, the card awards 1x ThankYou Points per dollar spent on all eligible spending.

 Sign-Up Bonus: Earn 20,000 bonus ThankYou Points after you spend $1,500 in purchases with your card within 3 months of account opening; redeemable for $200 in gift cards at thankyou.com